jyturley/cooking/main/README.md

 - [Byron Talbott](http://www.byrontalbott.com/?s=french+onion+soup)

 ## Sweet & Sour Grilled Sea Bass
 Asian/Hawaiian inspired dish that's great for the Spring and Summer.
-The glaze recipe is teriyaki-like and I'm very impressed with it.
+The glaze recipe is teriyaki-like and I'm very proud of it.

 ### Ingredients
 ```